Archive for the 'My Journey' Category...

 You don’t think about animal names when you are not exposed to them regularly.
 Do baby pheasants have a special name?
 What about baby badgers and hedgehogs?
 Is it possible that there are some obscure names for them that we are not aware of?

 Believe me, I have worse obsessions than this, but words are interesting.
 Our language is constantly evolving and words are added everyday.
-So, if there is not a word for baby pheasant, then we’ll have to use “pheasling”.
+What do you call a baby pheasant?
+If there is not a word for baby pheasant, then we’ll have to use “pheasling”.

 My husband thinks he’s diagnosed the problem.
 We have a crack in the pipe between the coolant and the engine.
 At least, that the glaringly obvious diagnosis.
 Whatever else is wrong remains to be resolved after this issue is.
 Unfortunately, we can’t get the part for him to fix it himself.
 However, our local mechanic thinks he’ll get it in by tomorrow.
 Thank God for trustworthy local mechanics.